wixtoolset/web/src/Web/Static/documents/development/wips/6257-add-dotnet-runtime-search.html.md

 3. Use the solution outlined in [dotnet/sdk/15021](https://github.com/dotnet/sdk/issues/15021) which involves using host fxr APIs along with installed bundle directory checks.
     - This is how dotnet.exe currently works.

-The main criticism of the NetCoreCheck approach is that it would load part of the runtime, which could lead to failures in certain scenarios.
-Since NETCoreCheck only loads hostpolicy.dll + hostfxr.dll, this seems fairly unlikely. rseanhall also mentioned that it could be more efficient to write code that could be shared with [#6264](https://github.com/wixtoolset/issues/issues/6264).
-One question I'd like clarified: can the NetCoreCheck approach work for both [#6257: Burn chain](https://github.com/wixtoolset/issues/issues/6257) and [#6264: Custom actions/launch conditions](https://github.com/wixtoolset/issues/issues/6264)?
+Approach 1 is what I have proposed in the previous section. rseanhall mentioned that it could be more efficient to write code that could be shared with [#6264](https://github.com/wixtoolset/issues/issues/6264).
+One question I'm not sure about: can the NetCoreCheck-in-binary-table approach work for both [#6257: Burn chain](https://github.com/wixtoolset/issues/issues/6257) and [#6264: Custom actions/launch conditions](https://github.com/wixtoolset/issues/issues/6264)?

 In [dotnet/runtime/36479](https://github.com/dotnet/runtime/issues/36479), vitek-karas addresses approach 2 (parsing the output of --list-runtimes):